openmc-dev/openmc/docs/source/methods/criticality.rst

 source.
 Fortunately, regardless of the choice of initial source distribution, the method is guaranteed to converge to the true source distribution.
-Until the source distribution converges, tallies should not be scored to since they will otherwsie include contributions from an unconverged source distribution.
+Until the source distribution converges, tallies should not be scored to since they will otherwise include contributions from an unconverged source distribution.

+The method by which the fission source iterations are parallelized can have a large impact on the achiable parallel scaling.
+This topic is discussed at length in :ref:`fission-bank-algorithms`.

 -------------------------
 Source Convergence Issues